ether-camp/ethereum-testing-reference/README.md

-While doing testing we want to focus mostly on our buisness logic and forget everything that is related to infrastrucure: no network , no peers and as much as possible config involved.
+While doing testing we want to focus mostly on our buisness logic and forget everything that is related to infrastrucure: no network , no peers and as much as possible no config involved.

 The perfect test case should look like this: